arashabadi/cm4ai_codefest2025/README.md

 Hpacellseg should be run as a python script.

 ---
 # Day 2 (9AM-5PM)

-We have to connect my github account to TACC / shift to cheaha / use wget or curl to download the prepared code from github into TACC.
+I have to connect my github account to TACC / shift to cheaha / use wget or curl to download the prepared code from github into TACC.
 I will go with wget raw file (python script to run hpacellseg) from github.

 ### prepare testing data to run hpacellseg